Yelp/mrjob/docs/guides/dataproc-opts.rst

     :default: gcloud SDK default

     region to run Dataproc jobs on (e.g.  ``us-central-1``).
-Also used by mrjob to create temporary buckets if you don't set :mrjob-opt:`fs_tmpdir` explicitly.
+Also used by mrjob to create temporary buckets if you don't set :mrjob-opt:`cloud_tmp_dir` explicitly.

 .. mrjob-opt::